 Sleep, sleep, sleep!
 It’s so important to our long-term health yet so many people are affected by sleep disorders and not getting the sleep they need.
 And it just doesn’t affect them!
 It affects their partners just as much!

 Countless research studies confirm the importance of a good night’s sleep and long term health, yet statistics show that Americans do not get enough sleep and suffer from sleep disorders, such as: Sleep Apnea, Insomnia, Narcolepsy and Restless Legs Syndrome.

 Obstructive sleep apnea is the most common type of sleep apnea and occurs when your throat muscles relax too much and cause you to stop breathing for a period of time.

 What is a Sleep Study?

 - A sleep technician will hook you up to a polysomnogram (PSG) which is an overnight sleep test.
-The polysomnogram sensors are placed on your body (head, face, chest, limbs) to monitor your brain waves, muscle movement, heart rate, breathing and snoring while you sleep.
+Electrodes are placed on your body (head, face, chest, limbs) and monitor your brain waves, muscle movement, heart rate, breathing and snoring while you sleep.
 Sometimes a video camera will record your physical movements.

 Accredited Sleep Study Program